-In 2022, we hosted a series of investor events around the country, Guinness on the Road, to present our investment approach and insights to clients directly.
+In 2023, we hosted a series of investor conferences around the country to present our investment approach and insights to clients directly.
 We consider the face-to-face interaction with clients at such events an important addition to the range of client communication and they offer a further opportunity for client feedback.
 Client views on our presentations and broader investment offering were formally sought at each event to help us ensure we offer the most relevant and useful information.